TheMonitorBeep/Self-Supervised-Domain-Adaptation/README.md

 The first part of the model is a Domain Adversarial Neural Network, a Keras and Tensorflow re-implementation of the paper: [Domain Adversarial Training of Neural Networks](https://arxiv.org/pdf/1505.07818.pdf)
 > Ganin, Y., Ustinova, E., Ajakan, H., Germain, P., Larochelle, H., Laviolette, F., Marchand, M. and Lempitsky, V., 2016.
 Domain-adversarial training of neural networks.
 The Journal of Machine Learning Research, 17(1), pp.2096-2030.

+### Environment
+Tensorflow: 2.2.0
+<br>Keras: 2.3.1
+<br>Python: 3.7.4

 ### Network Structure
+The DANN network structure includes a deep feature extractor (green) and a deep label predictor (blue), which together form a standard feed-forward architecture.
+Unsupervised domain adaptation is achieved by adding a domain classifier (red) connected to the feature extractor via a **gradient reversal layer** that multiplies the gradient by a certain negative constant during the backpropagation- based training.
+Otherwise, the training proceeds in a standard way and minimizes the label prediction loss (for source examples) and the domain classification loss (for all samples).
+Gradient reversal ensures that the feature distributions over the two domains are made similar (as indistinguishable as possible for the domain classifier), thus resulting in the domain-invariant features.
 ![](https://camo.githubusercontent.com/ab629556bb61a4de74baf9004a2c0ce49669351c460da4bf209711a43f9780c9/68747470733a2f2f73312e617831782e636f6d2f323031382f30312f31322f70384b5479442e6d642e6a7067)